MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 <a name="encrypt-content"></a>

-## 5 - Encrypt content
+## Step 4: Encrypt content

 Encryption keys are added when you create an object.
 To add a customer-managed key on an index, synonym map, indexer, data source, or skillset, use the [Search REST API](/rest/api/searchservice/) or an Azure SDK to create an object that has encryption enabled.
-The portal doesn't allow encryption properties on object creation.
+To add encryption using the Azure SDK, see the [Python example](#python-example-of-an-encryption-key-configuration) in this article.

 1. Call the Create APIs to specify the **encryptionKey** property: